slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 * https://github.com/slimcdk/esphome-custom-components/tree/master/esphome/components/stepdir

+## Troubleshooting

+### Unable to read IC version.
+Is the driver powered and wired correctly?
+1. Make sure UART is correctly wired and the 1k Ohm resistor is placed correctly.
+2. Make sure the driver is power on VM / VS (motor supply voltage).
+Must be between 4.75 and 29V.

+### Detected unknown IC version: 0x??
+First generation of TMC2209s have version `0x21`.
+There is only a single version released as of Q3 2024.
+If you are seeing version `0x20` that means you have a TMC2208 which is not supported by this component.

+### Reading from UART timed out at byte 0!
+Poor signal integrity can cause instability in the UART connection.
+The component doesn't retry writing/reading if a reading failed.
+Make sure the connection is reliable for best performance.
+Try lower baud rates if these only appear occasionally.

+### Driver makes "sizzling" noise
+Activation of the driver is delegated to the stepper component to perform.
+Long wires connected to ENN might pick up interference causing the driver to make a sizzling noise if left floating.
+A stepper configuration is needed for handling ENN.

 ## TODOs
 * Learning resources on how to tune StallGuard etc.
 * Driver error detection on the DIAG pin or UART and event broadcasting.